makeiteasierapps/paxxium/README.md

 ## Bug Fixes:
+- When you close a chat and then try to reload via the "Load Chat" the socket connection does not re-establish.
+Error of 'Invalid frame header' is thrown.
+This might be because the socket connection is not being closed properly.
+This will require a review of the socket connection code to ensure that the connection is closed properly when the chat is closed.

 - Add visual indication to show selected chat box.
 This could be a change in color, a border, or any other visual cue that clearly indicates the active chat box.

 ## Feature Enhancements: